-The EBA study in phase IIa trials is commonly performed to demonstrate bactericidal activity of a drug in monotherapy in early treatment.
-In this study, we aimed to develop an approach to streamline the translation of preclinical in vitro information into dose suggestions for clinical phase IIa EBA trials evaluating antituberculosis drug combinations.
+The EBA study in phase 2a trial is commonly performed to demonstrate bactericidal activity of a drug in monotherapy in early treatment.
+In this study, we aimed to develop an approach to streamline the translation of pre-clinical in vitro information into dose suggestions for clinical phase 2a EBA trials evaluating anti-tuberculosis drug combinations.
 The translational MTP-GPDI model approach that we have developed for isoniazid and rifampicin in monotherapy and combination in this work successfully predicted the drug effect from different EBA studies using in vitro information.
 This could help in the design of early TB combination trials accounting for PD interaction of the drug combination.

 The MTP model was originally derived using in vitro natural growth data spanning up to 200 days.
-After $\sim 100$ days, the bacteria are going into the stationary-phase which was seen as a decrease in CFU.
-This informed the model about the rate of transfer from the S state to the N state.
-In further exposure-response analysis, these rates are fixed, and the drug effect can then be quantified for all three states.
-The advantage of this approach compared with simpler models is that the MTP model can describe the dynamics of different mycobacterial states (F, S, and N) using CFU data, although CFU only accounted for the number of actively growing bacteria.
-This can identify drug effect for drugs with a majority of drug efficacy on N state even in EBA phase IIa study, such as for clofazimine, $^{26}$ for which a simpler analysis would have concluded that the drug had no efficacy based on phase IIa data.
+After approximately 100 days, the bacteria are going into the stationary phase which was seen as a decrease in CFU.5 This informed the model about the rate of transfer from the S state to the N state.
+In further exposure response analysis, these rates are fixed and the drug effect can then be quantified for all three states.
+The advantage of this approach compared to simpler models are that the MTP model can describe the dynamics of different mycobacterial states (F, S and N) using CFU data although CFU only accounted for the number of actively growing bacteria.
+This can identify drug effect for drugs with a majority of drug efficacy on N state even in EBA Phase 2a study such as for clofazimine26 for which a simpler analysis would have concluded that the drug had no efficacy based on Phase 2a data.

 Among other TB drugs, isoniazid is known for its high early bactericidal activity.
-According to the MTP model in vitro, isoniazid exhibited the effect towards inhibition of growth of F, killing of F, and killing of F state bacteria.
-This result was consistent with the literature that isoniazid as a cell wall inhibitor kills only actively growing bacteria but displays very limited sterilizing activity against persisters.
-There was no trend in the observed data that there was emergence of resistance during the experimental study time, although this has been shown for other experiments in
+According to the MTP model in vitro, isoniazid exhibited the effect towards inhibition of growth of F, killing of F and killing of S state bacteria.
+This result was consistent with the literature that isoniazid as a cell wall inhibitor kills only actively growing bacteria but displays very limited sterilizing activity against persisters.^{27,28} There was no trend in the observed data of that there was emergence of resistance during the experimental study time, although this has been shown for other experiment in vitro.6 It is believed that isoniazid resistance development cannot occur during treatment within an individual.29